Thompson's Persimmon Pudding

 The raw wild persimmon pulp taste as good as it looks and can't wait until the finished product is on the serving dish with yours truly enjoying every delicious bite.
 The pulp is headed for the refrigerator until ready to bake the pudding, hopefully tomorrow.

 All the ingredients displayed except the milk for the wild persimmon pudding.
-The ole bottle of pure Vanilla was hand walked across the Mexican border many years back while visiting our son who lived in Ocean Side, Ca. at the time and about ready for a new liter bottle which cost a whopping 6 bucks in Mexico!
+The ole bottle of pure Vanilla was hand walked across the Mexican border many years back while visiting our son who lived in Oceanside, Ca. at the time and about ready for a new liter bottle which cost a whopping 6 bucks in Mexico!

 The wet ingredients blended using a small hand held Kitchen Aid mixer.